- Grade Level:

 Enduring Understanding: Wetlands have an ecological importance to the environment.

-Essential Question: How do wetlands affect other aspects of
+Essential Question: How do wetlands affect local ecology?

 Biology I: Investigate and evaluate the interaction between living organisms and their environment.
 3b.
 Provide examples to justify the interdependence among environmental elements.
 Biotic and abiotic factors in an ecosystem Energy flow in ecosystems Interrelationships among organisms